mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 Before you install the Mendix pipelines, which contain all Tekton-related objects, you need to do the following:

 1. Install [helm](https://helm.sh).
-2. Create a folder containing helm charts for configuring the Mendix Tekton pipelines – you can get these by making a request through [Mendix support](https://support.mendix.com) for your CSM to get in contact so they can arrange for access to these pipelines.
+2. Create a folder containing helm charts for configuring the Mendix Tekton pipelines – you can get these by making a request to your CSM, who can arrange for access to them.

 To install a pipeline you need to provide the url to your private images repository without a tag.
 For example: `my.private.registry.com/mxapp`.
 The images that the pipeline builds will be stored in this repository.
 The namespace can be the same namespace where the  Mendix Operator runs, or you can create a new namespace.